PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 - The video frame(s) currently being processed, annotated with any objects found, is displayed in the UI.
 - Various graphs in the UI are updated to show the position of the drone and any objects found.

 Note: If the Speed is set to "Max" speed then the UI is only updated every 100 frames.
-This is the fastest mode.
+This is the fastest processing mode.

 ## The final output
 When the image processing run has finished, in the UI: